Immortal and eternal

 The example of contemporary Masters, Saints and Yogis

 As just said above, the sacred monosyllable is pronounced to rhyme with home.
 In all the time I have spent both in India and America with many pandits, yogis and sadhus, the only pronunciation I have ever heard from any of them is the simple Om.
 Masters and yogis I have frequently heard speaking, intoning or singing Om include:

-Swami Sivananda of Rishikesh and his disciples: Swami Chidananda, Swami Venkatesananda, an advanced disciple of Sivananda, Swami Sivananda-Hridayananda, Swami Vidyananda, Swami Satchidananda, an advanced disciple of Sivananda and founder of the Integral Yoga Institute, and Swami Nada-Brahmananda, an advanced disciple of Sivananda and an adept in Nada Yoga, the Yoga of Sound.
+- Swami Sivananda of Rishikesh and his advanced disciples: Swami Chidananda, Swami Venkatesananda, Swami Sivananda-Hridayananda, Swami Vidyananda, Swami Satchidananda, (founder of the Integral Yoga Institute in America), and Swami Nada-Brahmananda (a renowned adept in Nada Yoga, the Yoga of Sound).